kubernetes/community/keps/sig-apps/0016-20180601-api-call-signature-auditing.md

 ```

 ### API interaction Purpose (Why are you here?)
-We must define a simple to implement, but contextually significant, answer to the question: Why are you here?
-It’s difficult to glean the purpose of an application interaction by external inspection without asking this obvious question.
+We must define a simple to implement, but contextually significant, answer to the question: *Why are you here?* It’s difficult to glean the purpose of an application interaction by external inspection without asking this obvious question.

 At the moment of making the API call, the application has access it’s own stack and history of source code location/lines and functions that brought it to make a request of an external API.
-Disabled by default, it could be enabled by setting a variable such as KUBE_CLIENT_SUBMIT_PURPOSE.
+Disabled by default, it could be enabled by setting a variable such as `KUBE_CLIENT_SUBMIT_PURPOSE`.

-Allowing the application to supply this ‘mental snapshot of purpose’ could be as simple as providing space in our protocol for including source and method callstacks.
+Allowing the application to supply this _‘mental snapshot of purpose’_ could be as simple as providing space in our protocol for including source and method callstacks.

 ### Self Identification and Purpose (What does introspection tell you?)